 As a noninvasive method of detection, Protokinetics gait analysis & assessment systems provide data on the impact of impairments on functional movement.

-This is an excellent resource for precisely identifying the cause of medical conditions and determining the proper course of treatment.
 Quantitative Gait Analysis like that provided by Protokinetics PKMAS and Zeno Walkway better characterize the cause of an abnormal gait.
 It differentiates the patient’s primary and secondary abnormalities and compensatory strategies.

 Benefits of quantitative gait analysis with PKMAS software and ZENO Walkway in an educational setting: